Imágenes de páginas

 [blocks in formation]

-Sufferers from Nervous Debility, Painful Dreams, Indigestion, Weakness, &c., can now cure themselves by the only "Quaranteed Remedy" in Europe, protected by Her Majesty's Great Seal.
+Sufferers from Nervous Debility, Painful Dreams, Indigestion Weakness, &c., can now cure themselves by the only "Quaranteed Remedy" in Europe, protected by Her Majesty's Great Seal.
 Free for One Stamp, by H. JAMES, ESQ., (Medical Electrician to the London Hospitals), Percy House, Bedford Square, London.

 N.B.-Medicine and Fees Superseded.
 (Reference to the leading Physicians of the Day.)

-COD LIVER at the Paris
+ÖLLER'S COD LIVER OIL, at the Paris

 Only SILVER MEDAL out of 27 competitors.